ess-uofc/ess-site/content/english/get-involved/conferences/_index.md

 ---
 title: "Conferences"
-draft: false
-bg_image: "images/about/202021-group-council-1-banner.jpg"
+bg_image: "images/conference-ad-banner.jpg"
 layout: "conferences"
 ---

-The ESS is proud to offer opportunities to send students to engineering conferences.
-Below is a list to apply.
+The Engineering Students’ Society is proud to offer opportunities to send students to engineering conferences.
+Conferences are a great way to network with your fellow peers from other engineering schools, so please apply to any that interest you!